 Figure 1 displays spectral factorizations for each of the least and most disjoint filter families at $K_a = K_s = 16$ for $\mathcal{D} = 15$.
-Roots A(z) and S(z) are marked with green o's and red x's, respectively.
+Roots for A(z) and S(z) are marked with o's and x's, respectively.
 As an example of the principle of minimizing and maximizing C, observe that C = 3 for DRBMD and C = 13 for DRBLD.
 Note that $C \neq 2$ for DRBMD because convexity is required for each of the non-intersecting covering regions, and $C \neq 26$ for DRBLD because the largest area possible is required for each of the regions.
+Figure 2 displays the wavelets corresponding to A(z) for the six examples in Figure 1.
+Both the real parts (solid lines) and imaginary parts (dotted lines) are shown for the complex wavelets.